 RAGC moved into its new clubhouse just before Christmas 2004, while still playing on what remained of the old Heath course.
 The new course opened for play in August 2005 (Barry Lane a distinguished member and former Ryder Cup player played in the first match) and was then formally opened by the Club patron HRH Prince Andrew, Duke of York, in May 2006.

-Royal Ascot celebrated its "125th Anniversary year" during 2012 and is the oldest golf club in the area, dating back to 1887.
-But it now plays on one of the newest and best courses in Berkshire, having moved from its old course on Ascot Heath in the middle of the racecourse in 2005.
+Royal Ascot celebrated its "125th Anniversary year" during 2012 and is the oldest golf club in the area now playing on a modern and challenging course.

 Royal Ascot Golf Club have seen several players progress from our Junior Ranks to both the Professional and Amateur Circuits.
 They include:

 Barry Lane, began his career as a junior at Royal Ascot and turned Professional in 1976.
 Made over 500 appearances on the European Tour.
-His achievements include:- Ryder Cup Team 1993, German Masters, European Masters and the Anderson Consulting World Championship.
-Regularly finishes in the top 50 of the Players Volvo Order of Merit.
+His achievements include: Ryder Cup Team 1993, German Masters, European Masters and the Anderson Consulting World Championship.
+Regularly finished in the top 50 of the Players Volvo Order of Merit.

 Anthony Wall, another former junior, is also on the European Tour and regularly participates in Tour Competitions and won the 2000 Alfred Dunhill Championship in South Africa.

-Michelle Scobling, our only Lady to make it, obtained her card for the Ladies European Tour and in her second year on the circuit very nearly won the Ladies European Open Competition.
+Michelle Scobling, obtained her card for the Ladies European Tour and in her second year on the circuit very nearly won the Ladies European Open Competition.

 Guy Woodman is also enjoying some success on the Challenge Tour and has featured in a number of professional tournaments and winning the National PGA Assistant Championship in 2008.